 How does this relate to pregnancy and menopause in women?

 During pregnancy your Continence and Women’s Health Bicton Physiotherapist can perform a pregnancy assessment and pelvic floor assessment and treat any pregnancy pain such as pelvis pain, sacroiliac joint pain, pubic symphysis pain, back pain and sciatica.
-Our Continence and Women’s Health Bicton Physio Louise can perform all these assessments.
+Our Continence and Women’s Health Bicton Physio Anna can perform all these assessments.